Disappearance of Kirsa Jensen

 Kirsa Jensen (born 15 December 1968) was a 14-year-old girl who lived in Napier, New Zealand when she disappeared on 1 September 1983 while riding her horse, Commodore.
 She never returned home that night and has not been seen since.
-Her horse was found wandering near the Tutaekuri River but few traces of Jensen were ever discovered, and the case remains unsolved.
+Her horse was found wandering near the Tūtaekurī River but few traces of Jensen were ever discovered, and the case remains unsolved.
 Police believed that Jensen was abducted and murdered.
 The case is one of few unsolved New Zealand murder mysteries and is significant within a New Zealand context.

 Disappearance

 At around 3:00pm on 1 September 1983, Kirsa collected her horse for an afternoon ride to a local beach.
-The last confirmed sighting was of Kirsa, with a bloodied face, and her horse near an old World War Two gun emplacement at the mouth of the Tutaekuri River.
+The last confirmed sighting was of Kirsa, with a bloodied face, and her horse near an old World War Two gun emplacement at the mouth of the Tūtaekurī River.
 She was also seen speaking to a man in a white utility vehicle around the same time.